-EQM 310 (3) Farm and Ranch Management-Resource Management of land, water, and facilities involved in equine programs.
+EQM 310 (3) Farm & Ranch Management-Resource Management of land, water, and facilities involved in equine programs.
 The primary goals will be to train equine managers, and to develop a focus on natural resource systems with the overall aim to increase efficient farm or ranch management.
 Fee.

 EQM 311 (1) Advanced Instruction in Therapeutic Riding-This course is a practical and supervised application to therapeutic riding.
-This hands-on class will allow students to acquire skill and technique in proportion and delivery of to therapeutic riding.
 This hands-on class will allow students to acquire skill and technique in preparation and delivery of therapeutic riding lessons.
 It will be taught in conjunction with the Jessamine Connection riding lessons.
-Pre-requisite EQM 208 and EQM 245 Contract.
+Pre-requisite EQM 208 and EQM 245.
+Contract.
 EQM 320 (3) Equine Administration-Study of equestrian business, equestrian organizations, breed associations, facility and event management operations, conventions and programs.
 Fee.